 3. Need-based scholarships (grants)

 Grants are often called "gift aid" because they are money-free; basically, they are a type of financial aid that doesn't have to be repaid.
-Compared to scholarships which are usually merit-based, grants (which in some countries are called bursaries) are mostly need-based.
-Grants or bursaries are usually based on financial circumstances but may also consider other factors.
+Compared to scholarships which are usually merit-based, grants (called bursaries in some countries) are mostly need-based.
+Grants or bursaries are usually based on financial circumstances but may also consider other factors (e.g. physical or mental disabilities).

 This form of financial support doesn't need to be paid back and its value most times varies from 500 to 2,500 USD.